What are the differences between fabrication and welding

 Welding and fabrication are two words you probably hear a lot if you work in the metalworking sector.
 However, there is a clear distinction between fabrication and welding, even if the two terms are occasionally used synonymously.
 Between fabrication and welding, what is the difference?
 The best explanation is that welding is only one step in the fabrication process, whereas fabrication is the entire process of making metal.

-Even though fabrication may incorporate welding, welding is always an element of fabrication.
+Although fabrication may incorporate welding, welding is always an integral part of fabrication.
 Metal components can be fabricated without welding, but if you’re doing it that way, your final product is unquestionably being fabricated.
-Various skill sets are utilized in the fabrication process and the welding trade.
+Various skill sets are utilized in the fabrication process and the welding trade school.
 Both metal fabricators and welders are highly skilled artisans with frequently overlapping tasks in the broader metal manufacturing business.

 Welding and Metal Fabrication